taylo2allen/WordCount/README.txt

 Shakespeare's plays based on the data you collected.
 No fancy statistical analysis here.

+We have come to the conculsion that Sir Fancsis Bacon did not write Shakespeare's plays.
+The data was inconclusive

 8) What did you enjoy about this assignment?
 What did you hate?
 Could we have done anything better?